Poooka28/LibraryManagementSystem/README.md

-**Library Management Syste**m
+**Library Management System**

-This is a Java-based library management system that allows users to manage books, users, and book transactions.
+**This is a Java-based library management system that allows users to manage books, users, and book transactions.
 The system includes a login page for authentication and a menu-driven interface for interacting with the library functionalities.
-Demonstrated proficiency in Java programming and software design principles.
+Demonstrated proficiency in Java programming and software design principles.**
 --------------------------------------------------------------------------------------------------------------------------------------
 **Features**